Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Myenteric Plexus}

 For myenteric plexus segmentation, precision, recall, and GIR were used.
 Precision measured how many predicted plexus pixels were correct, while recall measured how completely the plexus regions were captured.
 GIR quantified how many ganglion-containing plexus regions were retained, which directly affects the success of ganglion detection.
-The optimal threshold identified for plexus segmentation was 0.25.